 Many B2B companies still rely on manual processes and conventional strategies when executing deliveries.
 These methods, however, are rigid, prone to errors, and time-consuming.
 Fleets must use a modern last mile delivery solution that automates job allocations according to delivery costs, urgency, and customer proximity.

 The ability to monitor driver behavior and asset data in real-time over the course of your delivery is perhaps more important in B2B use cases like food distribution than anywhere else on the modern supply chain.
 In addition to monitoring the cold chain and ensuring that your food is staying within the right temperature range, you also need to keep tabs on fuel tax expenses on a state by state basis and harsh driver behaviors like cornering and hard braking.
 More than that, you need to be able to see that information without leaving your centralized last mile control tower.
-This means that if your telematics and your delivery management system aren’t integrated, you can’t reap the rewards of either.
+This means that if your telematics and your dispatch delivery management system aren’t integrated, you can’t reap the rewards of either.
 If, on the other hand, you’re able to combine the capabilities of these two feature-sets, you can more effectively adapt to what’s actually happening on the day of delivery.

 Proof of Delivery